sonybachani/product-retention-analysis/README.md

 ## 📌 Summary

-This project demonstrates how SQL can be used to transform raw customer data into **actionable business insights that support retention strategy and revenue protection**, without relying on predictive modeling.
+This project demonstrates how SQL can be used to transform raw customer data into **actionable business insights that support retention strategy and revenue impact analysis**.